Medical School Loans

 Before looking for loans with private financial institutions, such as online lenders, credit unions or banks, explore all of your student loan options with the federal government to cover your medical school costs.

-Yes, medical residents may defer payments on their student loans until their residency is complete.
+Yes, medical residents and interns may defer payments on their student loans until their residency or internship is complete.
+This applies to in-school and refinanced loans.

 With an Earnest private student loan, you get a deferment period that’s 3 months longer than most other student loans.
 That means you don’t have to make student loan payments up to 9 months after you graduate.
 However, if you choose to make interest or principal balance payments while still in school, you will not be able to defer your loan payment after graduation.
 To learn more about Earnest student loan repayment terms, visit the Help Center.